-Frequently Asked Questions
+Frequently Asked Questions on 3D/4D Ultrasound

 A special crystal is placed in the ultrasound transducer to send and receive sound waves.
 When these sound waves are sent, they travel out of the probe and when they hit an object, they bounce back into the transducer.
 The machine analyzes many parameters of those signals and converts that data into an image on our screens.
 The signals travel in flat planes, and “slices” whatever is being scanned into layers that we eventually see on screen.
 In its basic and most widely used form, this is known as 2D ultrasound imaging.

 Is 3D Ultrasound Safe For The Baby?

 2D imaging is extremely useful and safe.
 Ultrasound can provide healthcare workers with a massive amount of information that is helpful in medical management.
 However, we do not live in a two-dimensional world.
 If you’ve ever seen any 2D ultrasound pictures, you probably wondered how anyone can say anything about anything based on that.
 We see things in three dimensions, and so it takes a great amount of skill and expertise to interpret an image in 2D quality and apply that to real life.
 In recent years, many ultrasound disciplines have started utilizing 3D capabilities.
 It helps us to better interpret the pictures in front of us and view them as real-life images.

 Thanks to the superior information obtained from 3D imaging, surgeons now rely heavily on this modality to be better prepared, for example, for certain heart surgeries.

 As this is a better way to see things, why not use it to see those beautiful babies!
 3D pictures are amazingly close in appearance to real-life newborns.